Skip to content

 Chat with Your Own Storage

-You own the UI, you own the storage. ggui gives you the streaming protocol (useInvoke) and a handful of pure helpers for persistence shape (@ggui-ai/react/chat-helpers).
-Everything else — where messages live, how threads are indexed, what your composer looks like — is yours.
+You own the UI, you own the storage. ggui gives you the streaming protocol (useInvoke) plus pure helpers for persistence shape (@ggui-ai/react/chat-helpers).
+Where messages live, how threads are indexed, what your composer looks like — that’s yours.

-• You already have a persistence layer (Postgres, Firestore, IndexedDB, your Redux store, anything) and don’t want a second one.
+• You already have a persistence layer (Postgres, Firestore, IndexedDB, your Redux store) and don’t want a second one.

-• You need complete control over the message schema — custom attachments, per-message ACLs, server-side fan-out, etc.
+• You need full control of the message schema — custom attachments, per-message ACLs, server-side fan-out.

-• You’re integrating ggui into an existing chat experience, not building a new one.
+• You’re integrating ggui into an existing chat surface, not building a new one.

-If none of those apply and you just want “a chat UI that works”, wait for useChatThread in @ggui-ai/react/chat-thread — it wraps this same flow behind a single hook with a pluggable storage adapter.
+If none apply and you just want “a chat UI that works”, reach for useChatThread in @ggui-ai/react/chat-thread — same flow behind a single hook with a pluggable MessageStorageAdapter and a ChatThreadProvider.

-The file below is the complete working example.
-The entire integration — streaming, persistence, card rendering, send — is ~60 lines.
+The file below is the complete working integration — streaming, persistence, card rendering, send — in ~60 lines.

 import { useEffect } from "react";